ailurusy/ProjectManagementTool/README.md

 # ProjectManagementTool
 Full-stack Go+TS tool for managing tasks and projects

-Next steps that I'd like to work on: test coverage and ui optimization (there are some repetative elements that I would prefer to optimise if there is more time)
+Next steps that I'd like to work on:
+-  test coverage and
+- ui optimization (there are some repetative elements that I would prefer to optimise if there is more time)
+- adding service layer logic to the server

 Prerequisites:
 -------------------